Get

 • Genetics plays a huge role!
 If your Great Dane’s parents were both massive dogs that tipped the scales at the upper end of expected weight and height, you may reasonably expect your dog to reach a similarly large scale.
 Males are typically heavier and taller than females.

 • Factors like stress and illness, especially from an infectious disease, when your Great Dane is a puppy and still in the development and growth stage can hamper growth.
 Thankfully, panosteitis (growing pains) that typically affects large breed dogs, while painful, is self-limiting and does not lead to stunted growth.
-In fact, the pain associated with this condition typically indicates rapid bone growth and can be managed with medications that your veterinarian can prescribe.
+In fact, the pain associated with this condition typically indicates rapid bone growth and can be managed with medications that a veterinarian can prescribe.

 • Weight, diet, and exercise influence the size of a dog.
 Ensure you feed an appropriate amount of food and avoid giving too many treats or too much human food.
 Also, ensure that your pup gets an appropriate amount of daily exercise to help ensure that it grows strong and healthy without becoming malnourished.